Early Hearing Detection and Intervention (EHDI)

 Midwives

-Birth attendants are required by law to assure initial hearing screening occurs no later than 7 days of age.
-If a newborn fails the hearing screening, a follow-up screening should be performed no later than 14 days of age.
+Out-of-hospital birth attendants are required in rule to ensure the initial newborn hearing screening is completed no later than 10 days of age.
+It is highly recommended that infants are screened before 72 hours of age so that if a newborn fails the hearing screening, a second screening can be completed before the infant is 10 days of age.

 CMV testing is time-sensitive and must be completed before 21 days of age in order to rule-out congenital vs. acquired CMV.
-CMV testing is simple and painless, and is accomplished using a urine or saliva sample (the inside of your baby’s cheek is swabbed).
+CMV testing is simple and painless, and is accomplished using a urine or saliva sample (the inside of the baby’s cheek is swabbed).
+A blood specimen should not be used.
+If using a saliva sample, be sure the newborn is not breastfed for at least two hours prior to collecting the sample.
+If a saliva test comes back positive, a urine test must be conducted immediately for confirmation of a true positive.

 Audiologists